 The world is your oyster.
 You own what you see.
 I started with photography through the need to write battle reports of my tabletop games.

 Get up high with your perspective.
 Take your lens to new heights.
 By pointing your view downward, you are above the fray.

 You give a viewer a safer way of seeing things.

-You can evoke this feeling, too.
+Birds are free.
+And, you can evoke this feeling, too.
 Free yourself from the ground and get yourself high.
 Create images that remove you from the bounds of the Earth.